nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func AddNode(subnetID []byte, node interop.PublicKey)
 ```

-AddNode adds node to the specified subnetwork\.
-Must be called by subnet's owner or node administrator only\.
+AddNode adds a node to the specified subnetwork\.
+Must be called by the subnet's owner or the node administrator only\.

 ##### AddNodeAdmin